![]() |

 the carpenter and fisherman

-left my life
+left my

 as my mom used the summer